yashbhutwala/releases/polaris/tiny-2019.11/README.md

 So, you can run production equivalent Polaris on your laptop.

 1. do not deploy reporting
-2. change eventstore replicas from 3 -> 1 and also EVENTSTORE_CLUSTER_SIZE
+2. change `eventstore` statefulset replicas from 3 -> 1 and also EVENTSTORE_CLUSTER_SIZE
 3. remove `pericles-swagger-ui` and `notifications-service` deployments from "CORE"
-4. remove `jobfarmautoscaler` deployment and `cleanup-k8s-jobs` cronjob from "JOBFARM"
+4. remove `jobfarmautoscaler`, `jobs-controller-service` deployments and `cleanup-k8s-jobs` cronjob from "JOBFARM"
 5. remove `configs-service`, `logs-service`, and `tools-service` deployments from "ANALYSIS SUPPORT"
 6. remove `desktop-metrics` deployment
+7. remove `download-minio` deployment
 7. remove `vault-exporter` and `eventstore-exporter` containers
 8. remove podDisruptionBudgets
 9. remove 'rollingUpdate: null' from minio (both upload and download server)